Cam Carreon: White Sox

-Signed by the White Sox in 1956, Carreón rose steadily through their farm system, hitting over .300 at three different levels, including .311 in the Triple-A American Association, with 165 hits and 91 runs batted in, in 1959.
+Signed by the White Sox in 1956, Carreón rose steadily through their farm system, hitting over .300 at three different levels, including .311 in 1959 with Indianapolis in the Triple-A American Association, with 165 hits and 91 runs batted in.
 He was named the Association's All-Star catcher.
 Carreón made his major league debut on September 27, 1959, the closing day of Chicago's pennant-winning season.
 He hit a fly ball out against Pete Burnside of the Detroit Tigers in his only at bat.
 He was late reporting to Sarasota, Florida, for spring training in 1960 because of service in the U.S. Army, then spent the bulk of the 1960 campaign back in Triple-A, this time with San Diego of the Pacific Coast League, and hit .279 in 109 games.
 He then received his second consecutive September call-up, batting .235 in eight games, including seven starts as catcher.

 Carreón made the White Sox for good in 1961, getting into 78 games, with 63 starts at catcher in relief of 37-year-old veteran star Sherm Lollar.
 He hit a two-run single off Whitey Ford to give Juan Pizarro a 2–1 victory over the New York Yankees on August 15, 1961.
 The second-inning hit enabled the White Sox to break Ford's 14-game winning streak.
 Overall, he hit .271 in his first full MLB season.
 The next year, 1962, he supplanted Lollar as the White Sox' regular catcher, starting 85 games and hitting .256.
 His best big-league season came in 1963, when he played in 101 games and hit .274, starting 81 games behind the plate.
 It was his last full and healthy season in the majors.